Skip to main content

 (4) The "CPC for kids bonus payment" is an annual retrospective payment for the highest performing CPC entities participating in the CPC for kids program that meet quality and efficiency outcomes and perform additional bonus activities focused on improving pediatric care.

 (a) To be eligible for the CPC for kids bonus payment, the CPC entity has to be a high performing CPC relative to other CPC entities participating in the CPC for kids program based on performance of risk-adjusted scoring of the following pediatric bonus activities, which will be determined by ODM and evaluated annually during each performance period.
-Specific information can be found on the ODM website, www.medicaid.ohio.gov.
+More information on the CPC for kids program can be found on the ODM website, www.medicaid.ohio.gov.

 (ii) Bonus payment will be split equally among each CPC entity in the tie group.